barumau/pandunia/english/jumla.md

 Tip: As you can see from the range of expressions, **salam** is a general word for well-wishing.
 Use it any time!

+Note: **Salam** is a popular greeting that is used by both religious and non-religious people in many different countries around the world.

 ### mi <small>I, me</small>